Dean and Dan Caten

-Dean and Dan Caten (né Catenacci; born December 19, 1964) are Canadian fashion designers, radio personalities, and businessmen.
+Dean and Dan Caten (born Catenacci, December 19, 1964) are Canadian fashion designers, radio personalities, and businessmen.
 They are identical twin brothers and the founders and owners of Dsquared², an Italian luxury fashion house based in Milan.

 Early life

-Dean and Dan Caten were born in 1964 in Toronto, Ontario and grew up in Willowdale.
+Dean and Dan Caten were born in 1964 in Toronto, Ontario, and grew up in the suburb of Willowdale.
 They have seven older siblings.
 Their father is from Casalvieri, a small town in Ciociaria, Lazio, Italy.
+Their mother was from England.
 In 1983, they moved to New York to study fashion at Parsons School of Design, but stayed for only one semester before returning to Toronto.

 Finding a financial backer in 1986, they launched their first signature womenswear collection, DEanDAN.
 By 1988 they had signed on to label Ports International (currently Ports 1961) as creative directors.
-At the same time, the Catens designed for their lower-end, leisure brand, Tabi International.
+At the same time, the Catens are designed for their lower-end, leisure brand, Tabi International.
 In 1991, the brothers moved to Milan, Italy where they worked as designers for the house of Gianni Versace, and denim brand Diesel, the latter of which funded and launched their namesake brand.
 They debuted their men's collection in 1994, and in 2003, they launched a women's collection and a men's underwear collection.